Are you a productive blogger?

-You need to decide on a course of action.
+You need to decide on a personal development course of action.
 For example, if you wanted to build relationships with other authority bloggers in your niche, here’s what you could do.

-Step one: Write down your objective.
+Step one: Write down your personal growth and blog content objectives.
 Say you’re planning to connect with Chris Brogan – what do you want to achieve?
 Do you want him to share your posts on Twitter or Facebook?
 Do you want him to recommend your products/services to his loyal subscribers?
 Whatever your goal is, write it down on paper.